Guilin: Economy

-Until 1949 only a thermal power plant, a cement works, and some small textile mills existed as signs of industrialization in Guilin.
-However, since the 1950s Guilin has added electronics, engineering and agricultural equipment, medicine, rubber, buses, textile and cotton yarn factories.
+Until 1949, only a thermal power plant, a cement works, and some small textile mills existed as signs of industrialization in Guilin.
+However, since the 1950s Guilin has added electronics, engineering, and agricultural equipment, medicine, rubber, buses, textile, and cotton yarn factories.
 Food processing, including the processing of local agricultural produce, remains the most important industry.
-More recent and modern industry features high technology, and the tertiary industry characterized by tourism trading and service.
+More recent and modern industry features high technology, and the tertiary industry is characterized by tourism, trading, and service.

+Citizens of ASEAN states do not need a visa to visit Guilin if part of a tour lasting a maximum of 144 hours (not including the day of arrival).

 Transportation

 Air

-The airport is Guilin Liangjiang International Airport(ICAO:ZGKL, IATA:KWL).
+The airport is Guilin Liangjiang International Airport (ICAO:ZGKL, IATA:KWL).
 Airlines that fly to the airport are: